Algebraic Number Starscapes: Geometry

 \subsubsection{Real Quadratics}

+We now turn to quadratics with real coefficients.
 The spaces of real quadratics naturally inherit their topology and geometry as subsets of the corresponding spaces over $\CC$.
 This reduces the space of coefficients from $\CC^3$ to $\RR^3$, so we work with the projective plane $\PP\Coefs=\RP^2$, and its symmetries $\PSL(3;\RR)$.
 The space of roots is more complicated to describe due to the fact that real quadratics may have complex roots.
 However, as the roots map is a homeomorphism over $\CC$, we can immediately determine its topology: $\Roots=\RootMap(\PP\Coefs)=\RootMap(\RP^2)\cong\RP^2$.
 We will denote these two models of projective space as $\RP^2_\Coefs$, $\RP^2_\Roots$ in what follows.

 The natural symmetry group on the roots restricts to $\PSL(2;\RR)$, and equation \eqref{eqn:Rep} confirms that the representation faithfully translates this to a subgroup of $\PSL(3;\RR)$ on the coefficients.
 Thus $\RootMap\colon\RP^2_\Coefs\to\RP^2_\Roots$ remains equivariant with respect to the $\PSL(2;\RR)$ symmetries on each side.
 Recall that over $\CC$, this action divided the space of quadratics into two orbits.
 Any two polynomials with distinct roots are related to one another by a symmetry transformation, as are any two with a double root; but $\PSL(2;\CC)$ cannot convert one type into the other.
 Over $\RR$ the story gets more interesting, as the generic case (polynomials with distinct roots) splits.